security-force-monitor/research-handbook/source/unknown-unnamed-units.rst

 Unnamed Units
 *************

-When citations reference a specific unit, but do not include enough information for a proper name the Monitor will use "Unnamed" in the :ref:`name:annotation <unit-name-annotation>` for the :ref:`unit` and continue to update relevant attributes related to this :ref:`unit` until such a time that a source is discovered to give it a proper name.
-Best practice is to update the the :ref:`name:annotation <unit-name-annotation>` of the :ref:`unit`
+When citations reference a specific unit, but do not include enough information for a proper name the Monitor will use "Unnamed" in the :ref:`name:annotation <unit-name-annotation>` for the :ref:`unit` and continue to update relevant attributes related to this :ref:`unit` until such a time that a citation is discovered to give it a proper name.
+If a citation does give a proper name for the unit the best practice is to update the the :ref:`name:annotation <unit-name-annotation>` of the :ref:`unit` rather than creating a new :ref:`unit` with a new :ref:`about_entity:ref:claim <unit-about-entity>`.

 .. admonition:: Example